- Breathtaking exterior styling

 The interior, too, is rich and opulent.
 Quilted or stitched leather, solid metal trim, and high-quality plastic make up the materials array.
 While the styling of the interior is growing a bit dated in some Astons, the Vanquish looks the part of the modern super-GT.
 It also feels like a million bucks—not bad for a car that only costs a third of that figure.

 Seating is comfortable, if not hugely adjustable due to the snug two-seater confines.
 Headroom is never a problem for most occupants, either in the Vanquish coupe or the Volante.
-An optional vestigial rear seat can be replaced with a much more functional parcel shelf, making the most of in-cabin storage with a cargo net to secure items during spirited driving.
-If you choose the Volante, you can go topless in about 14 seconds, and at speeds of up to 30 mph.
+The rear seat can be swapped with a more functional cargo shelf that includes a net to pin items down during, ahem, brisk drives.
+Convertible Volante versions can fold and stow the top in 14 seconds, up to 30 mph, for visceral drives.

 Of course, that new gearbox isn't the only update for 2015.
 The engine gets a new Bosch management system, too, to match the increased capabilities of the new transmission, allowing the 6.0-liter V-12 engine's 568 horsepower and 465 pound-feet of torque to rocket the coupe to 60 mph in just 3.6 seconds—the Volante hits the mark in 3.8 seconds.
 Those figures represent reductions of about half a second against last year's model.
 Top speeds are also higher now, thanks to extended gearing, at 201 mph for the coupe and 197 mph for the Volante.
 Gas mileage, while still not great, improves slightly to 13 mpg city and 19 mpg highway.